odaata/capstone/.junie/guidelines.md

     - Provide SDK examples for frontend integration
     - Maintain up-to-date integration guides and examples
     - Document known limitations and edge cases
+    - Keep the architectural design document updated with the latest implementation details

 - **Long-Term Maintenance:**
     - Plan for program upgrades and backward compatibility